MahmadSharaf/Cheat-Sheets/Product Management/Nanodegree/Nanodegree.md

 - Due to limited resources, they prioritize their roadmap.
 This often involves weighing several different tradeoffs.
 - There is a misconception that PM in a position to take all the decisions, while the truth is that PM doesn't have a direct authority over other teams.
 However, he needs to influence, cooperate, drive the team to alignment on what the product should do and what should be built.
 - Identify the problem, study its impact and the amount of effort to solve it.
 Solving the problem can lead to:
-	- Make product more appealing
+	- Make product more appealing.
-	- Increase sales
+	- Increase sales.
-	- Reduce churn
+	- Reduce churn.
-	- Keep you competitive
+	- Keep you competitive.
-	- Increase your team efficiency
+	- Increase your team efficiency.
-	- Be required for legal compliance
+	- Be required for legal compliance.
 - Be SPOC of their product.
 He should be able to answer any question related to their product or guide where to find the answer.
 - Since PMs don't have direct authority, they need to persuade, convince, and secure buy-in from a variety of cross-functional teams and stakeholders.
 - They are responsible for coordinating the development of a product across all relevant parties like design, business, engineering, marketing, and support teams.